Thuytu91/lfz-environment-setup/guides/mac-prep.md

         - Example output:
         ![terminal example](../images/terminal-example.png)

-    - What you are seeing is a list of `Git` commands, this means installation is complete.
+    - What you are seeing is a list of `Git` commands; this means installation is complete.
     - If you do not see the above output, contact an instructor for assistance!!
 1. Once you have confirmed `Git` is installed, it is time to configure `Git` with your name and email so that it can correctly track and manage the code you will be working on in this and other LearningFuze programs.
     - Watch the video below on configuring `Git`: